OfficeDev/Microsoft-Teams-Samples/samples/meetings-stage-view/nodejs/Readme.md

    - Go to Microsoft Teams.
 From the lower left corner, select Apps
    - From the lower left corner, choose Upload a custom App
    - Go to your project directory, the ./appPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your tab is uploaded to Teams.

-## Interacting with the app in Teams
+## Running the sample.

 You can use this app by following the below steps:
     - Edit a meeting and select `+` icon at the top right corner.

-## Running the sample.

 - App in stage view.